kuzzleio/kuzzle/doc/2/api/controllers/document/m-update/index.md

 ## Response

-Returns a `hits` array containing the list of updated documents.
+Returns an object containing 2 arrays: `successes` and `errors`

-Each document has the following properties:
+Each updated document is an object of the `successes` array with the following properties:

 - `_id`: document unique identifier
-- `_source`: updated document content
+- `_source`: document content
-- `_version`: version number of the document
+- `_version`: version of the document (should be `1`)

-If one or more document cannot be updated, the response status is set to `206`, and the `error` object contain a [partial error](/core/2/api/essentials/errors/handling#partialerror) error.
+Each errored document is an object of the `errors` array with the following properties:

+- `document`: original document that caused the error
+- `status`: HTTP error status code
+- `reason`: human readable reason

 ```js
 {